 You can order your ticket in advance online for the date of your arrival (or departure) and pay for it in your local currency, there is usually a small discount through the online supplier when you do this.
-We use and recommend Klook for our Airport Limousine tickets.
-You can check the pricing in your own currency here.
+We use this one for our Airport Limousine tickets.

 Having a pre-booked voucher you go through a separate line and our experience has been that you either go directly through or at least the queue is much shorter.
 They’ll issue you tickets for the next bus and give you directions to the bus stop.
 You might want to stop and get drinks from the convenience store on the way past.